Skip to main content

 Create /etc/logrotate.d/chirp:

-/home/chirp/logs/*.log {
+/home/chirp/app/server/*.log {

 daily